XinyueZ/preference-demo/README.md

-hows how build preference in Android
+# Demo.
+Shows how build preference in Android

 ### What